saltandpurple/eks-tooling-demo/README.md

 - IAM

 ## Kubectl ###
+Powerful, versatile, easy-to-use CLI.
+Provides extensive control of applications running on kubernetes as well as the cluster itself.

 ### Setup .kubeconfig
 Copy kubeconfig from .kubeconfig directory to ~/.kube/config.
 Retrieve credentials via AWS EKS.